 Valeo’s team managed to come up with a continuous deployment pipeline that enabled developers not to worry about deployments anymore but focus on their code instead.

-Each push to master kicks off the build and deployment pipeline and builds and tests the Docker containers.
+Each push to controller kicks off the build and deployment pipeline and builds and tests the Docker containers.

 Images are pushed to S#